-The Tea Girl of Hummingbird Lane by Linda See weaves a story in the novel, that combines the customs of a remote Chinese minority living in a mountain town in Yunnan where tea growing is the center of their customs and their economy, the history of tea growing, romance, the mother-daughter relationship and the changes taking place in China.
+The Tea Girl of Hummingbird Lane by Linda See weaves together the customs of a remote Chinese minority living in a mountain town in Yunnan where tea growing is the center of their customs and their economy, the history of tea growing, romance, the mother-daughter relationship and the changes taking place in China.

-In the beginning of the novel, evil spirits are kept out of the village by a Spirit Gate and an absolute obedience to traditional beliefs which insures that their way of life will be protected as it has been for generations.
+At the beginning of the novel, evil spirits are kept out of the village by a Spirit Gate and absolute obedience to traditional beliefs that insure that their way of life will be protected as it has been for generations.
 As the story progresses they are more aware of the revolution taking place in other parts of China.
 Li-yan the central character of the novel is a young girl when the story begins.
-Her mother, So-sa expects Li-yan to someday replace her as a healer and midwife, but Li--yan has shown an above average intelligence and longs for a life beyond the village.
+Her mother, So-sa expects Li-yan to someday replace her as a healer and midwife, but Li-yan has shown an above-average intelligence and longs for a life beyond the village.
 She will inherit an ancient tea grove that has been passed from mother to daughter.
 When a stranger and his son surprise the village by driving up the mountain from Hong Kong in a jeep inquiring about their tea, their lives are about to change.